-Basis reductions.-The amount of eligible basis determined in Part II, line 7b of Form 8609 (Part II, line 1b, on earlier revisions) does not include the cost of land, the amount of any Federal grant received for the building during the first year of the credit period, or any portion of a building's adjusted basis for which an election was made prior to November 5, 1990, under section 167(k).
+Basis reductions.
+The amount of eligible basis entered on Form 8609 does not include the cost of land, the amount of any Federal grant received for the building during the first year of the credit period, or any portion of a building's adjusted basis for which an election was made prior to November 5, 1990, under section 167(k).
 Do not reduce the eligible basis on line 1 of Schedule A by the amounts of any Federal grants received after the first year of the credit period.
-The calculation in line 14 of Schedule A will reduce the credit by the amount of any Federal grants received during the compliance period that did not reduce the eligible basis during the first year of the credit period.
+The calculation for line 14 of Schedule A will reduce the credit by the amount of any Federal grants received during the compliance period that did not reduce the eligible basis during the first year of the credit period.

-For further information on determining eligible basis, see the instructions for Part II, line 7b of Form 8609 (Part II, line 1b, on earlier revisions) and section 42(d).
+For more details on determining eligible basis, see the instructions for Form 8609, line 7b (Part II, line 1b, on the 1988 and 1991 revisions).

-Line 2.-Only the portion of the basis on line 1 attributable to the low-income rental units in the building at the close of the tax year qualifies for the credit.
-This is the smaller of (1) the percentage of low-income units to all residential rental units (the "unit percentage"), or (2) the percentage of floor space of the low-income units to the floor space of all residential rental units (the "floor space percentage").
-This percentage must be shown on line 2 as a decimal carried out to four places (e.g., 50% = .5000).
+Line 2.
+Only the portion of the basis on line 1 attributable to the low-income rental units in the building at the close of the tax year qualifies for the credit.
+This is the smaller of (a) the percentage of low-income units to all residential rental units (the "unit percentage") or (b) the percentage of floor space of the low-income units to the floor space of all residential rental units (the "floor space percentage").
+This percentage must be shown on line 2 as a decimal carried out to at least four places (e.g., 50% = .5000).
 Low-income units are units occupied by qualifying tenants, while residential rental units are all units, whether or not occupied.

-Generally, a unit is not treated as a lowincome unit unless it is suitable for occupancy and is used other than on a transient basis.
+Generally, a unit is not treated as a low-income unit unless it is suitable for occupancy and is used other than on a transient basis.
 Section 42(i)(3) provides for certain exceptions (e.g., units that provide transitional housing for the homeless may qualify as low-income units).
-See section 42(i)(3) for more information.
+See section 42(i)(3) for more details.

-If you dispose of the building, or your entire interest in the building (and you are not a member of a flow-through entity) before the close of the tax year, the lowincome portion must be determined on the date you disposed of the building.
-If you dispose of less than your entire interest in the building, or if a member of a flowthrough entity disposes of any interest in the building and the entity retains an interest in the building, the low-income portion must be determined at the close of the tax year.
+If you dispose of the building, or your entire interest in the building, before the close of the tax year, the low-income portion must be determined on the date you disposed of the building.
+If you dispose of less than your entire interest in the building, the low-income portion must be determined at the close of the tax year.

-Modified percentage.-For the first year of the credit period you must use a modified percentage on line 2 to reflect the average portion of a 12-month period that the units in a building were occupied by low-income individuals.
+First-year modified percentage.
+For the first year of the credit period, you must use a modified percentage on line 2 to reflect the average portion of a 12-month period that the units in a building were occupied by low-income individuals.
 Find the low-income portion as of the end of each full month that the building was in service during the year.
 Add these percentages together and divide by 12.
 Enter the result on line 2.
-For example, if a building was in service for the last 3 full months of your tax year, and was half occupied by low-income tenants as of the end of each of those 3 months, then assuming the smaller percentage was the unit percentage, you would enter .1250 on line 2 (i.e., $[.5 + .5 + .5] \div 12 = .1250$)
+For example, if a building was in service for the last 3 full months of your tax year, and was half occupied by low-income tenants as of the end of each of those 3 months, then assuming the smaller percentage was the unit percentage, you would enter .1250 on line 2 (i.e., [.5 + .5 + $.5] \div 12 = .1250$